Continuous-time persuasion by filtering: Applications results

 Noticing that $\mathbb E[(X^\ast_\infty)^2]= (m_\infty^\ast)^2 + \sigma_\infty^2$, the optimisation problem of the Sender can be reformulated as

-where we exploit the notation $z := \sigma_\infty^2(b)$ and where the function $G$ measures the cost to reduce the standard deviation of the stationary law of $X$.
+where we exploit the notation $z := \sigma_\infty(b)$, $\underline\sigma$ and $\overline\sigma$ have been defined in~\eqref{eq:sigmalim}, and where the function $G$ measures the cost to reduce the standard deviation of the stationary law of $X$.
 A possible form that leads to closed-form expression for the optimal reduction is

+where $\eta$ is a nonnegative parameter.
+This form exhibits the same type of properties as the cost function~$H$ used in the smart meters application of section~\ref{ssec:res-smart}.
+It is a nonincreasing, strictly convex function that satisfies $G(\overline\sigma) = 0$ and $\lim_{z\to\underline\sigma} G(z) = + \infty$.
+As in the smart meters application, it ensures that it is infinitely costly to reach perfect truth.

-For an interior solution to exist, it is necessary and sufficient that the marginal benefit exceeds the marginal cost at $z =\bar v$, i.e.,
+For an interior solution to exist, it is necessary and sufficient that the marginal benefit exceeds the marginal cost at $z =\bar\sigma$, i.e.,

-If this condition is not satisfied, it is optimal to set the standard deviation to its level $\bar v$, i.e., to provide no information.
+If this condition is not satisfied, it is optimal to set the standard deviation to its level $\bar\sigma$, i.e., to provide no information.
 In the other case, the interior solution is given by